-- (1) Applicant must be the owner or represent the owner of the parcel proposed for the address number change. - (2) The proposed change may not have any adverse impacts on vehicular or pedestrian traffic. - (3) The proposed change may not have any adverse effect on emergency service routing or response time.
+- i.
+Applicant must be the owner or represent the owner of the parcel proposed for the address number change. - ii.
+The proposed change may not have any adverse impacts on vehicular or pedestrian traffic. - iii.
+The proposed change may not have any adverse effect on emergency service routing or response time.

-4. Residential Addressing
+4. Residential Addressing.

-(a) Single-Family

-Addresses must be assigned by the Community Development and Services Director either as part of the final map process (for a subdivision) or when applying for a building permit (for other lots).
+- a.
+Single-Family.
+Addresses must be assigned by the Community Development and Services Director either as part of the final map process (for a subdivision) or when applying for a building permit (for other lots). - i.
+Addressing Application.

-(1) Addressing Application

 A conformed copy of the final map along with an addressing application must be filed with the Development Services Center in order to obtain addresses.
-The Community Development and Services Director must provide a copy of the address numbers on the conformed copy of the recorded map and a list of the addresses to the applicant.

-(2) Early Addresses

-Addresses may be obtained prior to final map recordation for the purpose of securing model home, retaining wall, or perimeter wall permits only, provided the following criteria is met:

-- i.
-An application is filed in the Development Services Center. - ii.
-The final map has gone through one complete review. - iii.
-The street names and suffixes are approved. - iv.
-Fees are paid.
+The Community Development and Services Director must provide a copy of the address numbers on the conformed copy of the recorded map and a list of the addresses to the applicant. - ii.
+Early Addresses.
+Addresses may be obtained prior to final map recordation for the purpose of securing model home, retaining wall, or perimeter wall permits only, provided the following criteria is met: - (a) An application is filed in the Development Services Center. - (b) The final map has gone through one complete review. - (c) The street names and suffixes are approved. - (d) Fees are paid.

-(b) Multifamily
+- b.
+Multifamily.
 Addresses for apartments may be obtained upon submittal of building permits or as part of the entitlement process.
-Addresses for condominiums or townhomes may be obtained after recordation of the final map or as part of the early addressing process described in this section.

-- (1) Multiple buildings on one parcel must receive one common address and use unit number for specific identification of units.
+Addresses for condominiums or townhomes may be obtained after recordation of the final map or as part of the early addressing process described in this Section. - i.
+Multiple buildings on one parcel must receive one common address and use unit number for specific identification of units.
 This standard applies to apartments and condominiums.
-Townhomes may have individual addresses for each unit provided the townhome subdivision is not mapped as a condominium subdivision with limited use common elements. - (2) Multiple-unit buildings located along privately dedicated, named streets must be given one address for each building and unit numbers. - (3) Unit Numbers and Building Numbers - i.
-Unit numbers must be based on the building number, floor, and unit number within the building. - ii.
-Assigned building numbers must begin with the number one at the primary entrance and continue counterclockwise.
-Building numbers may not use letters of the alphabet. - iii.
-Unit numbers may not exceed five characters (numbers only).
+Townhomes may have individual addresses for each unit provided the townhome subdivision is not mapped as a condominium subdivision with limited use common elements. - ii.
+Multiple-unit buildings located along privately dedicated, named streets must be given one address for each building with individual unit numbers assigned to each unit within the building. - iii.
+Unit Numbers and Building Numbers. - (a) Assigned building numbers must begin with the number one at the primary entrance and continue counterclockwise.
+Building numbers may not use letters of the alphabet. - (b) All units of all buildings shall be provided with a unique unit number. - (1) If single story, the units shall be numbered in numeric sequence, beginning with number one and continuing in a counterclockwise direction from the primary entrance. - (2) If multi-story, with less than 100 total units per story for the entire development, a three digit number shall be assigned to each unit starting at the primary entrance and continuing counterclockwise with the first digit representing the floor of the building as follows: